jbaker8935/switcheroo/video_assets.md

 - - each icon sprite should have unique symbology for test purposes
 - Icon Sprites use the Color Lut slot values defined in the Graphics Color Lookup Table
 ## Board Bitmap
+- Board Bitmap is defined on Bitmap Layer 2
 - a single 320x240 bitmap bill be used
 - bitmap will be located at high-memory address 0x44000
 - bitmap memory  Page 2 - 0x44000 → 0x56bff